alexcarriero/class_imbalance_project/simulation_code/own_device/README.txt

 This file contains all code used to re-generate the results of the simulation study on a personal device.
-Please follow the steps below to run the simulation on a personal device, we recommend only running the simulation on a personal device for a few iteration of scenarios which are not overly computationally intensive
+Please follow the steps below to run the simulation on a personal device, we recommend only running the simulation on a personal device for a few iterations of scenarios which are not overly computationally intensive
 (Scenarios: 1,2,10,11) to test the code before sending to a high performance computer.

 Please note, our simulation study was conducted using high performance computing and we do not recommend running the full simulation on a personal device.